|

 For additional examples on how to use the above two Lua scripts, see the build scripts (build.sh) for the MongoDB and PostgreSQL Modules.

-The code required for calling asynchronously from C code into Lua is more complicated than calling from Lua to C code.
-We will go into the design below, but before doing so, you should consider an alternative implementation that is easier to implement.
-The Barracuda App Server provides an API where you can create native threads in Lua.
-The Lua code executing in the native thread may be designed to repeatedly call a Lua to C function that blocks until data is available.
-The C side of the Lua binding releases the global mutex (as explained above), uses an OS primitive to wait for data, reclaims the mutex, and returns the data to Lua, thus simulating an asynchronous call.
+Calling Lua asynchronously from C code is more complicated than calling C code from Lua.
+The recommended design is explained below, but you may first want to consider an easier alternative.
+The Barracuda App Server provides an API for creating native threads in Lua.
+Lua code running in the native thread can repeatedly call a Lua-to-C function that blocks until data is available.
+The C side of the binding releases the global mutex as explained above, uses an OS primitive to wait for data, reclaims the mutex, and returns the data to Lua.
+This pattern simulates an asynchronous call while keeping the design simpler.

 Let's revisit the diagram from the Thread Mapping introduction.

 The following must be in your startup code.
-See Xedge's C code for example.
+See Xedge's C code for an example.

 The following code shows how to use the LThreadMgr API to call a Lua function:

-References: LThreadMgr, ThreadJob, ThreadMutex, SoDispMutex, see the Lua documentation for lua_pushinteger and lua_pcall.
+References: LThreadMgr, ThreadJob, ThreadMutex, and SoDispMutex.
+See the Lua documentation for lua_pushinteger and lua_pcall.

 The C file AsynchLua.c in the Xedge's source code directory shows how to implement a complete example.
 Here is a copy of the AsynchLua.c file:

 The above Lua binding uses function baluaENV_checkcmd for extracting the HttpCommand argument.
-In Lua the request/response objects are the same and is a Lua representation of the HttpCommand object.
+In Lua the request/response objects are the same and represent the HttpCommand object.

 Lua code can now call the function as follows: